EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 - Orders (restaurant, user, items)

 By convention nouns are used in their plural form to represent resources.
-Resources can be directly mapped to the tables/collections the database will have.
+These can be directly mapped to the tables/collections the database will have.

 Using the resources defined above, we can start coming up with the routes for the API.
 A good rule of thumb is to create **CRUD** (Create,Read,Update,Delete) routes for each resource.